mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-assigning-names.md

 The first mode is called **Scoped**.
 It creates names that combine the name of the class that defines the property and the name of the property itself.
 This method produces names that clearly refer to the place where they were defined and, therefore, this method should be used during development.

 The second method of assigning names is called **Unique**.
 It creates names by appending an incrementally increasing number to a prefix.
 The default prefix is `"n"` but it can be changed programmatically.
-This method produces short names without a real possibility to relate back to the place in the code where they were defined; therefore, this method should be used for release builds.
+This method produces short names without a real possibility to relate back to the place in the code where they were defined; therefore, this method should be used only for production builds.

 The default mode is **Scoped**.
-In order to switch to the Unique mode, the application should call the Mimcss's `$enableOptimizedStyleNames` function.
-This function accepts an optional `prefix` parameter that can specify the prefix to be used for generating unique names.
-The `$enableOptimizedStyleNames` function must be called very early in the application life because the mode must be set before any style definition classes are processed.
+In order to switch to the **Unique** mode, the application should call the Mimcss's `$enableShortNames` function.
+This function accepts an optional `prefix` parameter that can specify the prefix to be used when generating unique names.
+The `$enableShortNames` function must be called very early in the application life because the mode must be set before any style definition classes are processed.

 ## Name Scoping
 Different style definition classes can define properties with identical names and they will be unique when applied to HTML.
 We call it *name scoping*, which means that names are scoped to the style definition classes.